biomevalmm/biomm-eval/README.md

-The source repository and benchmark file provenance are documented in the task-specific sections above.
+The original data sources and prepared benchmark files are identified in the task-specific sections above.